CloudLabs-MOC/CloudLabs-SEED/Cryptography/RSA-Public-Key-Encryption-and-Signature-Lab/RSA-Public-Key-Encryption-and-Signature-Lab.md

 server, get its issuer’s public key, and then use this public key to verify the signature on the certificate.

 Step 1: Download a certificate from a real web server.
-We use the www.example.orgserver in this document.
-Students should choose a different web server that has a different certificate than the one used in this document (it should be noted that www.example.comshare the same certificate with www.example.org).
+We use the `www.example.org` server in this document.
+Students should choose a different web server that has a different certificate than the one used in this document (it should be noted that `www.example.com` share the same certificate with `www.example.org`).
 We can download certificates using browsers or use the following command:

 ```
 $ openssl s_client -connect www.example.org:443 -showcerts